indigots/PyBitmessage/PLAN.md

   * signature of the message using the master address sign key

 ### Chat message
-* Sent from user to open address for all to recieve
+* Sent from user to open address for all to recieve, keep it small for fast pow
 * TTL: 1 min?
 * New object type: 6662
 * Current version: 1
 * Standard encrypted message
 * Unencrypted message data
-  * address_version through extra bytes of the senders address
+  * ripe of the senders address
   * ripe of the destination open address
   * varint message type:
     * standard chat message is 1